Mathematical models for therapeutic approaches involving electric conductors or shielding: Conclusions and discussion

 In Section \ref{interf}, we stated that Faraday fabric eliminates pain in an aching joint, due to the shielding effect.
 This is consistent with published clinical evidence in medical literature (see the references in Section \ref{interf}).

-In Sections \ref{sec:wifi}, we examine the mathematical model for the effect of one loop of a conductor wire on the electrical signal in a nerve, in the context of a minor headache.
-The model is two coupled wire loops.
-Adding loop $2$ increases the derivative of the current at $t=0$ for loop $1$ (Proposition \ref{thwire}).
-If the discomfort, in this case, was {\it caused} by obstructions to signal transmission, then given the pulse/periodic form of the signal, that would explain the outcome that leads to pain reduction.
+In Section \ref{sec:wifi}, we examine up the mathematical model for the effect of several loops of a conductor wire on the electrical signal in a nerve, in the context of a minor headache.
+The model is two coupled coaxial coils, positioned close to each other in parallel planes.
+In Proposition \ref{thwire}, we conclude that for small $t>0$, adding this second coil (which has an appropriate number of turns), will decrease the current in the first loop (compared to the case when the first loop is by itself).
+This conclusion can be interpreted as a pain relieving effect.

 Throughout the paper, we modeled the electrical signals in nerves, including pain signals, by electrical currents in cables.
 Once we adopt this approach, we should take into consideration the effects of electromagnetic induction and interference.
 To rephrase this less formally: propagation of electrical signals through the neuronal pathways that connect the brain with other parts of the human body is "communication via cable", and there is also a wireless component of the brain-body communication.
 The electrical currents in the brain neural network create an extracranial magnetic field (see the references in Section \ref{sec:intro} above for literature).
 Thus, they act as an antenna transmitter.
 Loops in the neural pathways outside the brain and in the close proximity to the brain act as an antenna receiver.
 In literature, similar perspectives can be found, for example in \cite{kibret1}, \cite{kibret2}.